University of California -San Diego, School of Medicine

 Mary is a female pelvic medicine and reconstructive surgery fellow at the University of California, San Diego – Kaiser San Diego program.
 Prior to starting her fellowship, she went to medical school at Baylor College of Medicine in Houston and completed residency training in OB/GYN at Dell Medical School at the University of Texas in Austin.
 Her research interests include studying the effects of mechanical load of pregnancy on the pelvic floor muscles.
 In her free time, Mary enjoys spending time at the beach with her husband and her son.

 Lindsey Burnett, PhD, MD Clinical and Research Fellow

 Lindsey is a Female Pelvic Medicine and Reconstructive Surgery Fellow.
 She completed her PhD in Molecular and Cellular Biology prior to medical school and most recently completed her residency training in Obstetrics and Gynecology at UC San Diego.
 When she’s not in the lab or the clinic she enjoys spending time with her husband and two daughters.

 Emmy Do Masters Student

-Emmy is senior undergraduate student at UCSD majoring in Biochemistry and Cell Biology.
-She in interested in pursuing a career in biological research related to immunochemistry and women’s health issues.
+Emmy began research in the Alperin lab as an undergraduate student at UCSD majoring in Biochemistry and Cell Biology.
+She is now completing her Masters and is interested in pursuing a career in biological research related to immunochemistry and women’s health issues.
 When not in lab, she enjoys cooking, being with family, and watching TV shows/movies with her dog.

 Varsha Rajesh Undergraduate Student